xCoreProject/CoreClient/README.md

     Make sure you have Python 3 installed on your system.
     Run the setup file for the proper functioning of the selfbot.
-    Write this command to install the modules: pip install requirements.txt Configure the data.json file located in the settings folder.
+    Write this command to install the modules: pip install -r requirements.txt Configure the data.json file located in the settings folder.
     Run python3 main.py to launch the main.py file.